Azure/Azure-Orbital-Analytics-Samples/deploy/README.md

 ## Configuring the Resources

+If you have deployed the solution using `setup.sh` script, you should skip this step.
+However, if you have not run the `setup.sh` script, the steps outlined in this section are required.

 Next step is to configure your resources and set them up with the required dependencies like Python files, Library requirements and so on, before importing the Synapse pipeline.
 Run the `configure.sh` script below to perform the configuration:

 ```bash